 - Why the interviewers themselves joined the company and what it is they enjoy best about working there

-We asked our Market Access Consultant, Jon Morris, for his top tips for anyone going through the interview process within the sector: “My best piece of advice is to remain open minded and not to give up on an opportunity too early.
+We asked our Market Access Consultant for their top tips for anyone going through the interview process within the sector: “My best piece of advice is to remain open-minded and not to give up on an opportunity too early.
 I’ve worked with numerous candidates who have happily accepted a fantastic role after almost giving up, due to fears it wouldn’t be right for them.
 But once explored further, they found both the company and the role actually had a lot more to offer and gave them the confidence to persevere.”

 If you’re looking for your next opportunity within Market Access, Real-World Evidence, or HEOR, our specialist consultants are here to support you.
 Please feel free to get in touch with them using the contact details below, or take a look at all our live Market Access jobs here.

 Emily Shaw (Junior to mid-level roles) -+44 (0)1625 361 076 / email@example.com

 Joe Grundy (Mid-level to senior roles) +44 (0)1625 541 038 / firstname.lastname@example.org